About Debra and Later Bloomer

 But when I searched for an archive of those stories, I couldn’t find one.
 So I decided to create my own and call it “Later Bloomer.”

 For me, being a Later Bloomer has nothing to do with being late.
 Like the pomegranate tree that fruits in fall, we all bloom in our own time.

 It’s less about a particular age and more about the aha! moment (or memory) that transforms everything thereafter.

 Mythologist Joseph Campbell famously said, “Follow your bliss.”
-But late bloomers resonate more with sci-fi author Bruce Sterling’s advice — “Follow your weird!”
+But Later Bloomers often resonate with sci-fi author Bruce Sterling’s advice—“Follow your weird!”

-Essays: Occasionally I write about learning, creativity, adventure, longevity, anti-retirement, and cultivating an enduring vision.
+I also write about learning, creativity, longevity, anti-retirement, and cultivating an enduring vision.
 For an introduction, please check out Why Are Some People Later Bloomers?

 I’ve always been a late bloomer.
 Until recently, I did what others thought I should—especially my parents.

 They thought I needed to earn a “decent” living, so I left home at 19 to study business.